hitblast/hitblast.github.io/content/blog/rust-caching-gh-actions.md

 There you have it!

 I believe this workflow is directly placeable in any Rust project.
-I might make an improved version of it as time goes and needs grow.
+I might make an improved version of it as time goes and my needs grow.
 Till then, stay tuned.